-PETER L. ALTIERI is a Member of the Firm at Epstein Becker Green, in the Litigation and Labor and Employment practices.
+PETER L. ALTIERI is a Member of the Firm at Epstein Becker Green, in the Litigation and Employment, Labor & Workforce Management practices.
 Based in the firm's New York office, where he serves as the Managing Shareholder, he concentrates on complex commercial litigation, antitrust/trade regulation, trade secrets, and employment-related litigation.
 Mr. Altieri represents clients in myriad industries, including financial services, managed care, trucking, and insurance.
 Routinely appearing before arbitrators, federal and state courts, and administrative agencies, he has handled mediations, arbitrations, injunctions, trials, and appeals covering a wide range of complex legal issues, including:

 Mr. Altieri's reported decisions include: